What Is Technocracy?

 While we might now have access to all the articles and media we could ever want, the onslaught of ever-evolving coverage online can be exhausting.
 Social media algorithms control what you see and what you don’t.
 Each new day sees some amazing articles published online, but they are becoming harder and harder to find.

 I created Technocracy on Substack because this platform offers a way out from the vortex of algorithms.
-If you like my work, subscribing to Technocracy means you get every new essay direct to your inbox, as soon as I’ve finished putting pen to paper.
+If you like my work, subscribing to Technocracy means you get every new piece direct to your inbox, as soon as I’ve finished putting pen to paper.